robinmaypanpan/grocerylist/README.md

 - UI fixes and adjustments
 - Moved buttons up to menu bar on Add Items page
 - Added 5 minutes of polling every 10 seconds while using the app
+- Added ability to edit items and categories

 *0.6.1*
 - Fixed bug with dates not correctly being added to new items